Oct. 31, 2023

 Automated Design and Optimization

 AI algorithms can automate aspects of the design process in BIM, from generating initial design concepts to optimizing layouts for efficiency, sustainability, and cost-effectiveness.
-These algorithms use parametric modeling and generative design principles to explore numerous design variations quickly.
+These algorithms use parametric modelling and generative design principles to explore many design variations quickly.

 Predictive Analytics